 RLN1 (Relaxin 1) is a Protein Coding gene.
-Diseases associated with RLN1 include preterm premature rupture of the membranes and germ cell cancer.
-Among its related pathways are CREB Pathway and Myometrial Relaxation and Contraction Pathways.
+Diseases associated with RLN1 include preterm premature rupture of the membranes.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and CREB Pathway.
 GO annotations related to this gene include hormone activity.
 An important paralog of this gene is RLN2.

 UniProtKB/Swiss-Prot for RLN1 Gene